 Three times each year — in June, September, November — the LSAC offers tests “with disclosure.”
 These tests are released directly to test-takers along with their scores, allowing them to review the questions in full along with their scores.
 Once released, these tests become part of the publicly available set of official test materials and are never administered again.

-Inspirica’s Approach to LSAT Test Prep
+The Inspirica Approach to LSAT Test Prep

 Inspirica’s approach to LSAT test prep recognizes the differing needs of students applying to graduate programs.
 We’ve seen every type of student, from those who are in college and want to enroll in law school immediately upon graduation to those who have been out of college and working full-time for years.
-Our team will work with you to find a tutor who fits your availability, and your tutor will focus both on teaching technique and guiding your independent preparation as you practice those techniques on your own.
+Our team will work with you to find a tutor who fits your availability, and your LSAT tutor will focus both on teaching technique and guiding your independent preparation as you practice those techniques on your own.

 Like all other standardized tests, there are certain aspects of taking the LSAT that are impossible to replicate through homework alone, which is why regular practice tests are a staple of our programs.
-Your tutor will help you set up a schedule of periodic tests that will give you the opportunity to practice the techniques you’ve learned in the context of a full test while also familiarizing you with the experience of taking the full test.
-Though the format of the LSAT is more traditional than that of either the GRE and GMAT, the experience of taking the test must still be practiced, as the combination of length, difficulty, and timing makes it a grueling experience.
+Your LSAT test prep tutor will help you set up a schedule of periodic tests that will give you the opportunity to practice the techniques you’ve learned in the context of a full test while also familiarizing you with the experience of taking the full test.
+Though the format of the LSAT is more traditional than that of either the GRE and GMAT, the experience of taking the test must still be practiced, as the combination of length, difficulty, and timing can make it a grueling experience.

-For LSAT test-prep programs, you’ll take official practice tests released by the LSAC.
+For LSAT test prep programs, you’ll take official practice tests released by the LSAC.
 After every test, you and your tutor will review the results together in order to pinpoint exactly why and how your right answers were right and your wrong answers wrong.
 You’ll then use the insight gained during this process to revise your practice plan; you’ll be able to both see the product of your hard work and determine what part of the test to attack next.